jk007-m/sushi/README.md

   * etc.

 ##This project is an interpreter for the Sushi programming language
-  * It will start of with a CLI which may change to a web interface.
+  * It will start off with a CLI which may change to a web interface.
   * It will include a parser module
+  * Eaxmple code
+  * tests
+  * etc.
+  *